Monash-FIT3170/AI_Travel_Plan/README.md

 2. run `docker-compose up` make sure to run this in the root project folder
 3. Download docker extension on vs code.
 4. Open Command Palette (Ctrl+Shift+P) and Click on attached to running container
-5. Once finish run `docker-compose down`
+5. Once finished, run `docker-compose down`

 # Running the Application (Prod Environment)
 After all the necessary setup has been completed, you should be ready to run the application in the development environment.